dtm2451/dittoSeq/README.md

 ```
 # Also multi-plotters:
     # multi_dittoDimPlot (multiple, in an array)
-    # multi_dittoDimPlotVaryCells (multiple, in an array, but showing only certain
+    # multi_dittoDimPlotVaryCells (multiple, in an array, but showing only
-    #     cells in each plot)
+    #     certain cells in each plot)
     # multi_dittoPlot (multiple, in an array)
-    # dittoPlot_VarsAcrossGroups (multiple genes or metadata as the jitterpoints (and
+    # dittoPlot_VarsAcrossGroups (multiple genes or metadata as the jitter
-    #     other representations), summarized across groups by mean, median, ..., )
+    #     points (and other representations), summarized across groups by
+    #     z-score, or mean, or median, or any function that outputs a
+    #     single numeric value from a numeric vector input.)
 ```

 **Many adjustments can be made with simple additional inputs:**

-Many adjustments to how data is reresented are within the examples above.
-See documentation for more!
-Also,
+dittoSeq allows many adjustments to how data is represented inputs directly within dittoSeq functions.
+Adjustments that are common across functions are briefly described below.
+Some others are within the examples above.

+For more details, review the full vignette (`vignette("dittoSeq")` after installation via Bioconductor) and/or the documentation of individual functions (example: `?dittoDimPlot`).

+Common Adjustments:

 - All Titles are adjustable.
 - Easily subset the cells shown with `cells.use`